Aliases for CBX5 Gene

 GeneCards Summary for CBX5 Gene

-CBX5 (Chromobox Homolog 5) is a Protein Coding gene.
-Diseases associated with CBX5 include immunodeficiency, centromere instability and facial anomalies syndrome and reynolds syndrome.
-Among its related pathways are Hemostasis and Chromatin Regulation / Acetylation.
+CBX5 (Chromobox 5) is a Protein Coding gene.
+Diseases associated with CBX5 include immunodeficiency, centromere instability and facial anomalies syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include protein homodimerization activity and histone deacetylase binding.
 An important paralog of this gene is CBX1.

 UniProtKB/Swiss-Prot for CBX5 Gene